Pedosphere: Atmosphere

 In the pedosphere it is safe to assume that gases are in equilibrium with the atmosphere.
 Because plant roots and soil microbes release CO2 to the soil, the concentration of bicarbonate (HCO_{3}^{−}) in soil waters is much greater than that in equilibrium with the atmosphere, the high concentration of CO2 and the occurrence of metals in soil solutions results in lower pH levels in the soil.
 Gases that escape from the pedosphere to the atmosphere include the gaseous byproducts of carbonate dissolution, decomposition, redox reactions and microbial photosynthesis.
 The main inputs from the atmosphere are aeolian sedimentation, rainfall and gas diffusion.
-Eolian sedimentation includes anything that can be entrained by wind or that stays suspended, seemingly indefinitely, in air and includes a wide variety of aerosol particles, biological particles like pollen and dust to pure quartz sand.
+Eolian sedimentation includes anything that can be entrained by wind or that stays suspended in air and includes a wide variety of aerosol particles, biological particles like pollen, and dust particles.
 Nitrogen is the most abundant constituent in rain (after water), as water vapor utilizes aerosol particles to nucleate rain droplets.

 Soil in forests

 Soil is well developed in the forest as suggested by the thick humus layers, rich diversity of large trees and animals that live there.
 Forest soils can form a thick soil carbon sponge.
 In forests, precipitation exceeds evapotranspiration which results in an excess of water that percolates downward through the soil layers.
 Slow rates of decomposition leads to large amounts of fulvic acid, greatly enhancing chemical weathering.
-The downward percolation, in conjunction with chemical weathering leaches magnesium (Mg), iron (Fe), and aluminium (Al) from the soil and transports them downward, a process known as podzolization.
+The downward percolation, in conjunction with chemical weathering leaches Mg, Fe, and aluminium (Al) from the soil and transports them downward, a process known as podzolization.
 This process leads to marked contrasts in the appearance and chemistry of the soil layers.

 Soil in the tropics

-Tropical forests (rainforests) receive more insolation and rainfall over longer growing seasons than any other environment on earth.
+Tropical forests receive more insolation and rainfall over longer growing seasons than any other environment on earth.
 With these elevated temperatures, insolation and rainfall, biomass is extremely productive leading to the production of as much as 800 grams of carbon per square meter per year (8 tons of C/hectare/year).
 Higher temperatures and larger amounts of water contribute to higher rates of chemical weathering.
 Increased rates of decomposition cause smaller amounts of fulvic acid to percolate and leach metals from the zone of active weathering.
-Thus, in stark contrast to soil in forests, tropical forests have little to no podzolization and therefore do not have marked visual and chemical contrasts with the soil layers.
+Thus, in stark contrast to soil in temperate forests, tropical forests have little to no podzolization and therefore do not have marked visual and chemical contrasts with the soil layers.
 Instead, the mobile metals Mg, Fe and Al are precipitated as oxide minerals giving the soil a rusty red color.